7 Best Robo Advisors in Canada for 2024 and Promo Offers

 • Free financial planning: Your account gives you access to experienced Certified Financial Planners.

-• Free portfolio review: Want a professional take on your current investment portfolio?
-Justwealth will give you a FREE detailed review showing where performance and savings can be improved.
+• Free portfolio review: Want a professional’s take on your current investment portfolio?
+Justwealth will give you a FREE detailed review that shows where performance and savings can be improved.

 • U.S. dollar investing: If you prefer, they also provide investment accounts denominated in U.S. dollars.